GENERAL RIDE FAQs

 WHAT CLOTHES SHOULD I BRING

-Weather in Upstate NY is unpredictable and this is an “all-weather” Ride.
+This is an “all-weather” Ride.
 Bring warm weather, and cold weather clothing; rain gear, extra socks –remember to bring your helmet!

 Good Gear to Bring: Bike gloves,extra socks, rain gear, sunscreen, lip balm, ibuprofen or aspirin, towels, extra clothes you may need.
 Bring spare tubes for your bike.
 In case of rain, place clothing in plastic bags before placing them into gear bag.